apache/pekko-management/integration-test/aws-api-ecs/README.md

             "status": "Up"
         }
     ],
-    "oldest": "akka.tcp://ecsBootstrapDemoApp@172.31.0.248:2552",
+    "oldest": "pekko.tcp://ecsBootstrapDemoApp@172.31.0.248:2552",
-    "selfNode": "akka.tcp://ecsBootstrapDemoApp@172.31.58.83:2552",
+    "selfNode": "pekko.tcp://ecsBootstrapDemoApp@172.31.58.83:2552",
     "unreachable": []
 }
 ```

 Nicely done!

-You can also observe the log output from akka-cluster-bootstrap and
+You can also observe the log output from pekko-cluster-bootstrap and
-akka-cluster by navigating to the CloudWatch area of the AWS Management
+pekko-cluster by navigating to the CloudWatch area of the AWS Management
 Console, opening the Logs tab, and selecting the demo Log Group: